MaosenPeng1/PSLB-Deep-Learning/README.md

   - local_balance_ipw_loss: $Q1$ in the article.
   - penalty_loss (referred to as calibration loss in the article): $Q2$ in the article.

 Please ensure that each step is followed carefully to guarantee the accurate reproduction of our study’s results.
 Your attention to detail and adherence to these instructions are greatly appreciated and essential for a thorough review process.

+## Real Data Analysis
+Computational Resources and Configuration:
+- Wall-Time: Given the complexity and size of the real dataset, we allocated 6 hours of wall-time for all methods.
+- Memory Allocation: 6GB of memory is reserved for CPU nodes
+- GPU Utilization for LBC-Net Method: a GPU node equipped with 16 cores (`cuda10.0/toolkit/10.0.130`).

+The processing steps for the real data analysis mirror those described in the simulation study section.
+This consistency ensures that the methodologies are applied systematically across different datasets, allowing for direct comparisons of performance and outcomes.
+Additionally, `Bootstrap (standard deviation)` file contains scripts implementing 100 bootstrap simulations to assess the stability (bootstrap standard deviation) of all methods when applied to real-world data.
+Each simulation replicates the data analysis process, applying our methods to resampled datasets.

 ## LICENSE
 This project is licensed under the MIT License - see the LICENSE.txt file for details.